nicolasDelhomme/BioQAExample/README.md

 This is a companion file to the tutorial 07_non_model_organism_exploratory_data_analysis from this [repos](https://github.com/Bn-Bioinformatics-Handelsbolag/RnaSeqTutorials).

 In the tutorial we realised that one sample was undersampled.
 Unfortunately, that sample could not be recreated.
-Instead another replicate was generated and is being used here, in an iteration of the Exploratory Data Analysis for that project.
+Instead another replicate from an earlier time point (B3) is being used here, in an iteration of the Exploratory Data Analysis for that project.

 ## Set up